nn.functional.interpolate¶

 - mode (str, optional):

 The interpolation mode to use.
-Options are ‘bilinear’, ‘nearest’, and ‘area’.
+Options are ‘bilinear’, ‘trilinear’, ‘nearest’, and ‘area’.
 Default is ‘bilinear’.

 - align_corners (bool, optional):

 If True, aligns the corners of the input and output tensors.
-This parameter is only relevant for ‘bilinear’ mode.
+Relevant for ‘bilinear’ and ‘trilinear’ modes.
 Default is False.

 Returns¶